inspec/inspec-aws/docs/resources/aws_cloudtrail_trails.md

 ## Parameters

-This resource does not require any required parameters.
+This resource does not require any mandatory parameters.

+For additional information, see the [AWS documentation on the `AWS::Batch::JobDefinition` resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-batch-jobdefinition.html).

 See also the [AWS documentation on Auto Scaling Group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/AutoScalingGroup.html).